 March 13, July 13, November 12

-On Saturday the ones who are completing work will do the washing.
-They are to wash the towels which the members used to wash their hands and feet.
-Both the one who is ending service and the one who is about to begin are to wash the feet of everyone.
-The utensils required for the kitchen service are to be washed and returned intact to the cellarer, who in turn issues them to the one beginning the next week.
-In this way the cellarer will know what is handed out and what is received back.
+On Saturday the monk who is completing their work will do the washing.
+They are to wash the towels which the monks use to wipe their hands and feet.
+Both the one who is ending their service and the one who is about to begin are to wash the feet of everyone.
+The utensils required for the kitchen service are to be washed and returned intact to the cellarer, who in turn issues them to the one beginning their week.
+In this way the cellarer will know what they hand out and what they receive back.

 The Life of St. Benedict, by St. Gregory the Great, begins with a young Benedict performing his first miracle – restoring a broken sieve, something most probably made of clay and used for sifting wheat.
 Here is the Benedictine emphasis on how we heal and how we are made whole: in the service of each other, humbly and practically.
 To serve is to love; to love is to heal and be healed.

 It is in the household and the ordinary where we can love simply and clearly.
 In this we create community just as surely as in meditation.
 The ordinary is nothing fancy, not the ‘latest’ this or that.
 Ordinary things used in attentive ways nurture love.
 Community is practicing love in what we do for and with each other, even (or perhaps especially) when it is challenging.

 The assigning of tasks gives all the opportunity to serve in ways they might not otherwise choose.
 Here community members have, once again, the chance to ‘love against the grain’ of personality, expectation, and temperament.
 This helps all become more open, whole, integrated people.
 And the members do what they can, with assistance as needed.
 Assigning tasks in this way makes the action of the Holy Spirit part of the daily routine.
 The doing of tasks not chosen can destabilise our resistance to God and life.